 The budget includes General Fund in the amount of \$182,000 in fiscal year 2022 for debt service on new bonds included in the capital budget.

-The budget in each fiscal year includes General Fund in the amount of \$50,000 to support Special Olympics.
+The budget in each fiscal year includes General Fund resources in the amount of \$50,000 to support Special Olympics.

-Health and Family Services General Administration and Program Support
+General Administration and Program Support